 Never Pay a Traffic Ticket – You Can Get Rid of Points and Moving Violations.
 Fight All Tickets!

 A Single Traffic Ticket Can Increase Insurance Rates

 Insurance companies routinely review driving records to find any excuse for increasing their customers’ insurance rates.
 One moving violation may be enough to trigger a rate increase even if the violation carries no points.
-The prominent thing insurance companies look at is whether the violation was a “moving infraction” or a “nonmoving infraction.”
+Insurance companies examine whether the violation was a “moving infraction” or a “nonmoving infraction.”
 If you’ve received a traffic ticket, do not pay it or ignore it.
 An experienced lawyer might be able to get the charge dismissed.

 Examples of Moving Violations include:

 - Failure to Use Due Care and Caution

 - Failure to Stop Within an Assured Clear Distance

 - Careless Driving

 - Moving Violation Causing Serious Impairment of a Body Function